4minitz/4minitz/doc/developer/developermanual.md

 We use several approaches to test as many aspects of our application as possible.

+### Preconditions to run tests locally
+1. Install a global node & npm version from https://nodejs.org/en/ (so that you can run our package.json test runner scripts)
+1. Install C/C++ commandline compiler (so that you can build native node modules with node-gyp)
+   1. **Windows:** Install Microsoft's windows-build-tools using: `npm install --global --production windows-build-tools` from an elevated PowerShell or CMD.exe (run as Administrator)
+   1. **MacOS:** Run in shell: `xcode-select --install`
+2. Install our test runner [Chimp](https://chimp.readme.io) by:
+   `sudo npm install -g chimp`.
+If this  makes problems like `Error: EACCES: permission denied, mkdir`, then try:
+    `sudo npm install -g chimp --unsafe-perm=true --allow-root`.
+3. Chimp End2End tests need an installed chrome browser.

 ### Unit Tests

 Unit tests are stored in ```tests/unit```.
 They are implemented so they do not use any meteor dependencies at all.
 In order